 Anticipate periods of weight gain (ie, girls in adolescence) and do not comment on this.

 Find out ways to shop for and dress your child appropriately.
 There are loads of resources and online shopping for all sizes – be cautious about this for both boys and girls

 Be the change you want to be in your family!
 We are all eating healthy, we are all exercising, we are all going skating; make it about us and not the child and this will do wonders for self esteem.

 Don’t comment on food intake or choices in public – this causes shame.

 Consider other issues that may be at play that can be masked by obesity (health issues) and eating habits – is there actually something else wrong and I am too focused on weight to see this?

 Encourage the family to identify strengths beyond physical appearance and to talk about them - you are a good reader, you are so helpful, you are funny, etc. to stop the focus being solely on “appearances” and allow for focus on weight as a health issue.

 Keep in mind the broader context of school, etc. where your child may be “made fun of or preparing them for life in a world where not too long ago parents said things like “no one likes a fat bride” and how we can prepare them for this

 Food ads are here to stay and a great way to add teachable moments - "Wow, they make that sound fantastic and I can see how kids would want to have it.
 Let's have a look at it next time we are at the supermarket and see just what is in there!"

-Joe Rich provides advice that empowers and fosters healthy relationships within the home as our Resident Family Therapist.
+Joe Rich empowers and fosters healthy relationships within the home as our Resident Family Therapist.
 Read more…